jpablomartinez/rustyboy/src/book/docs.md

 So yes, after executing LDH [n8], A which is 2 bytes, PC increases by 2 (opcode + immediate byte).

 PC increment it’s based on instruction length (bytes)

+**After a instruction finish his work, then return the amount of cycles (in GB CPU) that take it to complete**